 No medical solution

 In the first year, I visited several doctors, dentists, neurologist, all the specialist I could think of.
 No one knew what was going on (luckily, because if they did, they would most probably tell me it’s not curable), and I had no one to turn to.
 For a long time I was too bewildered to think clearly, but after the first year, I started to form an idea about this illness.

 Figuring out the problem, and the solution

 I was able to talk, to whistle, to blow into any other instrument (formed quite a decent trumpet embouchure for a flutist 🙂 ), so I decided that my muscles and nerves were okay.
-I figured that it must be deeply emotional and physical, so I started to search for the reasons, the problems and pains connected to the flute.
-At the same time I started to work on a theraphy for myself, which included yoga, meditaion, visualization, and of course many of exercises on the flute itself.
+I figured that it must be deeply emotional and physical, so I started to search for the reasons, the problems, and pains connected to the flute.
+At the same time, I started to work on a therapy for myself, which included yoga, meditation, visualization, and of course many of exercises on the flute itself.

 It took me four years, working mostly alone, with little help from healthy flutist friends, but I nursed my embouchure back to health.
 The last concert I gave before my focal dystonia was on the 28th of July, 2010.
 The next solo recital I played was on the 12th of September, 2014.
 Now, looking back on all this time, I say it was worth it.
 Not only did I get my playing back, but I also was able to form a better and healthier idea of myself, the flute and my playing.
 And through the special practicing, analyzing, reading and thinking I achieved a level of consciousness in playing which I never had before, and as a result, my playing improves every single day.